ucaiado/rl_trading/market_gym/envs/README.md

 # Environment

 This folder includes the final implementation of the environment and reward functions used in this dissertation.
-Modify it as you want. `registration.py` allow to instantiate different versions of the environment using a string identifier, so, just include new environments in the IMPLEMENTED_ENVS dictionary in this module. `Simulator.py` is what runs the simulation itself.
-The following code block illustrates the use of `make` function `Simulator` module to use Bovespa data.
+Modify it as you want.
+The codes in `registration.py` allows to instantiate different versions of the environment using a string identifier, so, just include new environments in the IMPLEMENTED_ENVS dictionary in this module. `Simulator.py` is what runs the simulation itself.
+The following code block illustrates the use of `make` function and `Simulator` module to use Bovespa data.

 ```python
 import market_gym